tonyadigwe/DSA-Case-Study-3_Palmora-HR-Analysis/README.md

 ## Bonus Payments - Case Questions

-1. The total amount to be paid as Bonus is $2.2million.
-This is just a 3.16% increase from the current amount across regions.
-This is a rational fiigure as it does not impact the financial books and will have a positive impact on the staffs morale.
+1. Total Bonus Allocation amounts to $2.2 million, reflecting a modest 3.16% increase from the previous payroll figures across all regions.
+This incremental adjustment is financially sustainable and strategically sound, with strong potential to boost employee morale.

-2. The total pay for period is $71.92m.
+ 2. Overall Total Compensation for the period stands at $71.92 million, inclusive of base salaries and newly computed bonuses.

+3. Regional Breakdown:
-3. The Total regional value for the period is displayed in the image below.
-Note that Kaduna Region has the highest vale with $27.48m.
-This is a $480,000 increase from her previous value(i.e 1.78% increase)
+- The Kaduna Region records the highest total compensation at $27.48 million, marking a $480,000 increase from its previous figure — a modest incerease of 1.78%.

-In conclusion, my assessment shows that this is a healthy move that will impact employees morale positively and nothave a negative impact on the Company finances
+- Detailed visuals of the regional distribution are provided in the accompanying charts.

+✅ Conclusion

+The proposed bonus structure represents a fiscally responsible and employee-centric decision.
+It strengthens internal equity, encourages performance, and aligns well with the company’s long-term goal of fostering a positive work culture — all without exerting undue pressure on the company’s financials.

 <img width="1262" height="702" alt="image" src="https://github.com/user-attachments/assets/328ed77f-2df8-4a6a-b5b3-c4ccec0743fc" />